alexcu/log-bot/README.md

 - `loggedInToday`, resolving to either `true` or `false`, to check whether the user the trigger is being applied to has signed in to Slack _at least once_.

 The `time` **is mandatory** and should be present in every trigger you write.

+# Using LogBot

+## As an administrator

+As a Slack administrator user, you will have the ability to create new roles, assign other Slack users to roles, and assign roles various triggers, using an SQL-esque DSL.
+Admin users can interact with LogBot by issuing these commands via sending it an IM.

+Note that when communicating with LogBot, Role and Trigger names _must_ be encapsulated with double quotes.
+Users _must_ be referenced using Slack's `@someone` syntax.

+Note that when creating roles, a role name can **only contain alphanumeric, spaces, dashes and underscore characters**.

+Use the `HELP` command to see what LogBot knows.

+### Role Commands

+- `ADD ROLE "Intern Staff"` Creates a new role named "Intern Staff"
+- `ASSIGN @freddy ROLE "Intern Staff"` Assigns the user who's tag is `@freddy` the newly created role "Intern Staff"
+- `GET ROLES FOR @freddy, @frankey, @jerry` Gets roles for `@freddy`, `@frankey` and `@jerry`
+- `DROP ROLE "Intern Staff"` Will remove the `Intern Staff` role, and in this case `@freddy` will be unassigned his role
+- `GET ALL ROLES` Get every role that LogBot knows of

+### Log Commands

+- `GET LOG FOR @freddy` Will generate the download link for `@freddy`'s logs
+- `GET LOGS FOR "Intern Staff", "Full Time Staff"` Will generate the download link for these roles
+- `GET ALL LOGS` Will generate the download link for every log available

+### Trigger Commands

+- `GET ALL TRIGGERS` Get every trigger that is available
+- `GET TRIGGER FOR "Intern Staff"` Will return the triggers associated to the role `Intern Staff`

+## As a non-administrator

+As a standard Slack user, your interaction with LogBot is very limited.
+Like Slackbot, LogBot will ignore what you say.
+The only time LogBot will listen to you is when a trigger fires and asks you a question, of which you have _at least_ **six hours** to respond.